HQarroum/sys-get/README.md

 #### IPC terminal

-Starts a remote session on the local host.
+Starts a remote session on the local host using `ipc`.

 ```bash
 sys-get shell --use-expressify ipc